Adventure Bike Gravel Tires Reviewed

 Price $49 / Weight: 490g

 The Teravail Cannonball gravel tires hit a sweet spot for volume, traction and durability.
-You can find a more aggressive tread, and you can find a wider tire.
+You can find a more aggressive tread and a wider tire.
 But you’ll be hard-pressed to find a more durable and all-around gravel tire.
 The Cannonball rolls reasonably fast, grips well and wears as long as any tire I’ve tested, serving up rideable tread for about 1200 miles.
 Even though it’s considered a light and supple casing, my experience running through four Cannonballs is bomber durability.
-Tubeless setup has proven about as easy as any tire I have tried, and they have a nice round profile.
+The tubeless setup has proven to be as easy as any tire I have tried, and it has a nice round profile.
 The biggest issue is simply finding them in stock in the 42mm width.

-At 45mm, the WTB Riddler gravel tires are the widest tire that my frame allows.
-And it’s probably my top pick for an adventurous front tire.
+At 45mm, the WTB Riddler gravel tires make a great all-around tire for rough riding.
+It’s probably my top pick for an adventurous front tire.
 At 45mm, its ability to roll over and absorb rough terrain is noticeably better than a 40mm tire.
 The tread is equally as capable, offering confidence in loose downhill corners.
 It measures in right at its advertised width.
 Tread durability is about average.
 After 800-1000 miles, their grip is compromised, and the wear is noticeable.
 Tubeless was a little difficult on my rims.
 They set and held reasonably easily, but were stubborn to get an even seat.
 I actually had to contact WTB, and they suggested using higher pressure to get a full, even seat.
 Bingo, they know their tires.
 They have also proven durable and have stood up to plenty of rough roads and trail riding without any unusual damage.

 Kenda Flintridge Pro – 700×40